VT-Collab/Reward-Learning-with-Intractable-Normalizers/README.md

 # Reward Learning with Intractable Normalizing Functions
 This is a repository for our paper, ["Reward Learning with Intractable Normalizing Functions"](https://collab.me.vt.edu/pdfs/josh_ral23.pdf).
 We include:
-- Implementation of basic enviroment implementation of all normalizers mentioned in the paper for test and comparison of normalizer performance under different sampling conditions.
+- Implementation of basic enviroment showcasing all normalizers mentioned in the paper for test and comparison of normalizer performance under different sampling conditions.

 ## Requirements
 Requirements are listed in requirements.txt: